-The U.S. Department of the Interior issued a report a few years back called 'The State of Birds of the United States of America 2009', which says that one-third of the endangered birds in the United States are native to Hawaii.
-The endangered species list contains 31 bird species indigenous to the Hawaiian islands, which is a number higher than anywhere else in the US.
+The U.S. Department of the Interior issued a report a few years back called 'The State of Birds of the United States of America 2009', which says that one-third of the endangered birds in the US are native to Hawaii.
+The endangered species list contains 31 bird species indigenous to the Hawaiian islands, which is higher than anywhere else in the US.

 The Cornell Laboratory of Ornithology was one of the sponsors of the study.
 According to John Fitzpatrick, the director of the lab, "That is the epicenter of extinctions and near-extinctions.
 Hawaii is a borderline ecological disaster."

 Researchers believe that predators and loss of habitat are the two biggest contributors to the problem.
 Another problem is the dwindling food sources.
-Mamane trees, whose seed pods are the favorite food of palila birds, are being killed in large numbers by disease, and also by feral sheep, goats, and pigs, which ruin the trees by grazing on their bark and tender shoots.
+Mamane trees, whose seed pods are the favorite food of palila birds, are being killed in large numbers by disease, sheep, goats, and pigs, which ruin the trees by grazing on their bark and tender shoots.

 Fetz believes that if the wildlife program had a lot more funding, they would be able to bring back most of the endangered species.